-Students will be asked to clap, or tap the rhythm of a short melody after it has been played twice by the examiner.

-- time signatures: $\frac{2}{4}$ or $\frac{3}{4}$
+Students will be asked to clap or tap the rhythm of a short melody after it has been played twice by the examiner. - time signatures: $\frac{2}{4}$ or $\frac{2}{4}$

-Students will be asked to play back a four-note melody, either on their own instrument or on the piano in the key of C or B1.
+Students will be asked to play back a four-note melody, either on their own instrument or on the piano.
 The melody will be based on the first three notes of a major scale and may contain repeated notes and a leap of a 3rd.
 The examiner will name the key, play the tonic triad once, and play the melody twice.